List of Farid Gabteni’s quotes

 ‘(…) and the clothing of premunition, that is best, that is from the Signs of God, perhaps they will remember!’
 (Qurân / Chapter 7, verse 26).
 Covering one’s head, growing a beard, the qamis/daffah, the boubou or the djellaba, the veil, the niqab, the burqa or the chador; all of this is a result of traditionalism and has nothing to do with original Islâm as a religion.
 On the contrary, today, all of these manifestations are harming the image of Islâm and Muslims, mainly in non-Muslim countries; they are synonymous with obscurantism, sectarianism, provocation and aggression.
 For the learned Muslim – responsible and aware of real Islâm – it is unbearable to see it become distorted and reduced to these ostentations.
 The Islâm of light – at the origin of the emergence of modern science – is disguised by the ideological traditionalism as a ritualistic, backward and retrograde religion.
 Muslims must be awakened to original Islâm, the Islâm of science and progress; they must also protect themselves and preserve their religion from all harmful prejudice.
 (Farid Gabteni)

-The adoration of God is not concretized either in ostentatious getups or in an incantatory ritualism; even less in illusory mimics, words without knowledge and derisory sacrifices.
-It is crystallized into the right decision followed by the good deed.
-Adoring and serving God means loving and serving His Creation; it means thinking and acting well, being helpful and not futile.
-Being a Muslim, believer and practitioner, means being learned, pacified and pacifying, ensured, ensuring and reassuring, kind, benevolent and beneficent; it means living and dying peacefully.
+The adoration of God is not concretized in ostentatious accoutrements or incantatory ritualism; still less in illusory mimicry, words without knowledge, and derisory sacrifices.
+It crystallizes in the right decision followed by the good action.
+To adore and serve God is to love and serve His Creation; it is to think rightly and act rightly, to be useful and not futile.
+To be a Muslim—believing and practicing—is to be learned, pacified and pacifying, assured, assuring and reassuring, kind, benevolent and beneficent; it is to live and die peacefully.
 (Farid Gabteni)

 No matter what the image, hairstyle or dressing, today or at any age; the purpose is the Message; only understands the wise.
 (Farid Gabteni)

-The only person authorized to announce you my death is myself; as long as you hear about what I have said or written, know that I am alive.
+The only one entitled to announce my death to you is myself; so long as you hear of what I have said or written, know that I am alive.
 (Farid Gabteni)

 The Muslim is the one who has a commitment with God, to believe in Him, to worship Him through Islâm, which raises one’s soul, in all purity, to act with kindness, to accomplish the charitable, to recommend the suitable and condemn the despicable, to call men to God, to humanism, to reform and to equity.
 This gives him a benefit in this world and the best from God.
 In truth, the best provision is piety.
 The one who gets up with God, who drinks and who eats with God, who works and who rests with God, who sleeps and dreams with God, who thinks, who speaks and acts with God, who is poor and who is rich with God, who is healthy and who is sick with God, who is young and who is old with God, who lives and who dies, with God on his lips and in the heart; that one possesses this world and the hereafter.
 He gets up, drinks and eats, works and rests, sleeps and dreams, thinks, speaks and acts, lives and dies in peace.
 In peace with himself, with men, beings and things; accordingly, in peace with God, The Supreme-Good.
 Those are the righteous.
 (Farid Gabteni)